rafilo/sherry-wen-2024-phase-2/README.md

 ## Running Project

-1. Running Locally:
+- Running Locally:

   1. Set up the .net environment, and make sure MongoDB is installed on the computer.

   2. run the project:

-    cd to `frontend` folder.
-Run the command below to start the frontend
+    cd to `frontend` folder. open a terminal, run the command below to start the frontend
     ```
     npm install
     npm run dev
     ```

-    then cd to `backend` folder, run the command below to start the backend
+    then cd to `backend` folder, open another terminal, run the command below to start the backend

     ```
     dotnet build